lightmaster/WX-HWS/README.md

 Ken True for sharing files and who makes my job of maintaining the weeWX version so much easier.

-Thomas S. for his invaluable contribution in producing the Meteobridge lookup code to translate WeeWX database output.
+Thomas Sosio for his invaluable contribution in producing the Meteobridge lookup code to translate WeeWX database output.

-David M. for contributing technical knowledge and solutions to create the wxchart .tmpl files and alternative solutions for weather alerts.
+David Marshall for contributing technical knowledge and solutions to create the wxchart .tmpl files and alternative solutions for weather alerts.

 Taylormia for contributing his excellent setup example for instances where weeWX and server/template are remote to each other.